 Best Things to Do

-Houston is a robust arts and culture city, with a couple of galleries headed up by LGBTQ artists and curators including the David Shelton Gallery, where you'll likely see contemporary local work, and Hiram Butler Gallery.
+Houston is a robust arts and culture city, with a couple of galleries headed up by LGBTQ artists and curators including the Jumper Maybach gallery and boutique (the queer native Texan was also subject of a 2016 documentary) the David Shelton Gallery, where you'll likely see contemporary local work, and Hiram Butler Gallery.
 The latter represents almost three dozen international artists, including visionary light artist James Turrell, and goes against the grain by hosting opening receptions on Saturday mornings instead of evenings.

 Houston's walkable museum district, meanwhile, includes the Holocaust Museum Houston, which reopened following a $34 million expansion and renovation in June 2019.
 Just north, in Montrose, The Menil Collection is a sprawling, minimalist museum home to a private collection of more than 15,000 paintings, sculptures, artifacts, and other works.
 Its bookstore is certainly worth a visit and stocks some fantastic gay gift cards.
 From Menil, stroll Westheimer Road for its funky thrift and local-centric gift shops, notably Pavement, Petty Cash, and Leopard Lounge.